Tony Lilly: Life after the NFL

 Lilly was a special education instructor and the head football coach at Potomac Senior High School located in Dumfries, Virginia from 2005 to 2009.
 In 2006, Lilly coached the Panthers to an 11–2 record in his second season and capturing the Cardinal District and Northwest Regional championships in the state of Virginia.
 The only two losses that season were to eventual Virginia Division 6 state champion Osbourn High School and Division 5 champion Phoebus High School.

 In 2007, Lilly guided the Panthers to a perfect 10–0 regular season on the way to the Virginia Division 5 state championship game, before losing to Stone Bridge High School in the final.
 His 2007 Potomac Panthers finished the season 13–1 overall.

 On May 4, 2010, Lilly was named the head football coach of C.D.
-Hylton High School in Woodbridge, Virginia, where he also serves as a television production teacher.
-In his first season as head coach, he directed the team to a 10-0 regular season, before losing in their first playoff game against Battlefield, the eventual Division 6 champion who they had defeated earlier in the season.
+Hylton High School in Woodbridge, Virginia, where he also serves as the head television production teacher.
+In his first season as head coach, he directed the team to a 10–0 regular season, before losing in their first playoff game against Battlefield, the eventual Division 6 champion who they had defeated earlier in the season.